hydro-informatics/hydro-informatics.github.io/_sources/datascience/machinelearning.md

 ```

 (machinelearning)=
 # Introduction

-Machine learning (ML) is argually one of the most prominent tools in data science to advance water resources research.
+Machine learning (ML) is arguably one of the most prominent tools in data science to advance water resources research.
 ML models are capable of learning complex underlying relationships of a system, and thus finds its applications in various water resources topics: from river ecosystems to water supply.
 We will cover a variety of learning algorithms and methods to optimize ML models so that they can generalize to unseen data, which will include in principle supervised and unsupervised learning techniques.

 ## The goal of machine learning